Our award-winning, flagship music education programme is for young people from 11 to 18.

 The 30+ hours of music workshops are for 20 students aged 11 to 18 who have shown musical talent and potential but might not otherwise have had an opportunity to engage with the arts outside of school.
 It’s also an opportunity to work with musicians who are part of the thriving UK music scene.

-The students get to experience what it’s like to be a musician, develop compositions that are inspired by their own influences, and perform in a professional space that’s local to them, but which they might not know about.
-In the second part of the project they can experience what it’s like to record their compositions professionally.
+The students get to experience what it’s like to be a musician and develop compositions that are inspired by their own influences.
+They are also offered experiences such as performing in a professional space that’s local to them (but which they might not know about) and/or recording their compositions in a professional studio.

-As part of the project the visiting musicians will prepare a special performance for your wider student community.
+As part of the project the visiting musicians will prepare a special performance for the wider student community.

-You can watch the film of our 2018 programme here:
+You can watch the film of our FUTURE SOUND, MANCHESTER 2023 programme here:

-You can watch the film of our 2020 programme here:
+You can watch the film of our FUTURE SOUND, LONDON 2020 programme here:

 when IS IT?